 - No. Students with disabilities must meet the same academic standards established for all students.
 A student with a disability may demonstrate their knowledge or be tested for mastery of content in an alternative method from their peers.
 For example, a student with a writing disability may utilize a scribe or dictation software for essays and short answer questions on exams.

-- Why aren't students that test outside of the classroom required to take their exams at the same time as the class session?
+- Why are students that test outside of the classroom not required to take their exams at the same time as the class?

 - My class is easily distracted by the sign language interpreter.
 May I ask them to move to a less noticeable location?

 - No. The interpreter must maintain a clear line of sight with the student so that the student has equal access to the material presented.

 - I have been asked by the DSO to provide the book title, author and ISBN number for the next term weeks in advance.
 Why is that necessary?

 - It takes several weeks to prepare books that must be converted into alternative text.
 In order for the DSO to obtain the file and begin the conversion process, it is necessary to have the information in advance of a new term.
 In some cases, conversion of text may take several months.
 It is the student's right to have access to course materials at the same time as his or her peers.

 - I have a student that is struggling but I have not received an Accommodation Notice.
 May I ask the student if they have a disability and would like assistance?

 No. Language in the ADAAA discourages a public entity from making inquiries into the existence of a disability.
 Direct inquiries may be perceived as intrusive or insensitive and a violation of privacy.
 You can encourage students to share their unique learning needs with you, and assure them that you will keep the information confidential.
 Review the information about the DSO provided in your syllabus with all students and invite them to discuss any questions that they may have with you.

 Remember you always have the option to complete an Early Alert form for a student who is struggling.